 Description

-DESCRIPTION: Denston War Memorial is located on the village green at the centre of the village, and is close to several Grade II-listed buildings, including the Post Office and Stores and Cherry Tree Cottage.
+Denston War Memorial is a First World War memorial built in 1921, located on the village green at the center of Denston, near several Grade II-listed buildings, including the Post Office and Stores and Cherry Tree Cottage.

-It is of limestone and comprises a small wheel-head pointed cross above an elaborately carved collar on a tapering hexagonal shaft.
-This rises from a hexagonal plinth with sloping cap and moulded foot.
-The whole stands on a single-stepped, square stone base.
+The memorial is made of limestone and features a small wheel-head pointed cross above an intricately carved collar on a tapering hexagonal shaft.
+This shaft rises from a hexagonal plinth with a sloping cap and a moulded foot, all standing on a single-stepped, square stone base.

 The names of the 11 men who died during the First World War are inscribed on the four other faces of the plinth.